-You can realize up to 60% energy savings vs. traditional systems.
+You can realize up to 60% energy savings with a geothermal system vs. traditional systems.
 There is no flame, no flue, no odors, and no loud outdoor equipment.
-Heating, air conditioning, and hot water can all be attained from a single compact unit.
+A single compact unit can provide heating, air conditioning, and hot water.

 Geothermal Heating Installation